ChrisWhealy/wasm_sha256/README.md

 ## Debugging WASM Functions

-This is one area where development in WebAssembly Text is seriously lacks developer tools.
+This is one area where development in WebAssembly Text seriously lacks developer tools.

 There is a another JavaScript module called `dev_sha256sum.mjs` that was used during development.
 This includes extra functionality for performance tracing and logging.